If you want to learn the guitar and reach an advanced and/or professional level of playing, it is good to know that you’re in for a long term game.

 The only disadvantage 3 note per string scale patterns have is that you would at times need to stretch your fingers a little.

-Which is not really a disadvantage since it’s good to learn to stretch your fingers on the guitar anyway!
+This is not really a disadvantage since it’s good to learn to stretch your fingers on the guitar anyway!

 Note: This does not apply to pentatonic scales, which are played using 2 note per string patterns.